 Many of Roald Dahl's children's books involve mischief and pranks, but The Twits features possibly some of the meanest pranks in children's literature; Mr Twit and Mrs Twit spend the majority of the story being awful to each other, playing cruel tricks to cause upset for the other.

 Here are some examples of their bad behaviour: Mr Twit slowly makes Mrs Twit's cane longer so that she thinks she's got the dreaded shrinks, and Mrs Twit puts her glass eye in his beer and worms in his spaghetti.

-At the end of the story it is the turn of the animals in the neighbourhood to pull the biggest prank in the book, as they are fed up with the nasty Twits.
-They seek revenge by gluing all of the Twits' furniture to the ceiling!
+At the end of the story, it is the turn of the animals in the neighbourhood to pull the biggest prank in the book, as they are fed up with the nasty Twits.
+They seek revenge by glueing all of the Twits' furniture to the ceiling!